-Okaloosa Misdemeanor Defense Attorney
+Okaloosa County Misdemeanor Defense Attorney

 Also Serving Residents of Crestview, Niceville, Fort Walton Beach & Walton County